khairulslt/Bubble-Game-/README.md

 * For password.py, you are going to need Python3 & the Pyperclip module
 * Run with Windows Powershell or other cmd line terminals
-* cd into the directory you saved password.py into and type this into the terminal
+* To run password.py: cd into the directory you saved password.py into and type this into the terminal
 ```
 python password.py
 ```